azimsaidov/kalshi-live-dashboard/README.md

 # Kalshi Live Dashboard

-A clean dashboard that hooks into the Kalshi API to track and plot contract probabilities in real-time.
-Just plug in an event ticker (like `KXWCGAME-26JUN22ARGAUT` or `NASDAQ`) and it will draw the historical trajectory line graph and show live spreads.
+A dashboard that uses the Kalshi API to track and plot contract probabilities in real-time.
+Plug in an event ticker (like `KXWCGAME-26JUN22ARGAUT` or `NASDAQ`) and it will draw the historical trajectory line graph and show live spreads.

 ## How to get it running